Priority Peat 2013

 Getting a handle on the peat restoration work to be completed in Bowland

-Throughout 2013, work was carried out to assess the current condition of the major moorland areas within the Forest of Bowland AONB area.
+Throughout 2013, work was carried out to assess the current condition of the major moorland areas within the Forest of Bowland National Landscape area.
 This work concluded in 2013 and the final report can be found here.
 Working with farmers, land owners, colleagues from the Environment Agency, Lancashire County Council, United Utilities and Natural England, the work looked at each of the fells in and around the Bowland Fells Site of Special Scientific Interest (SSSI).

 Site visits, aerial photographs and on-the-ground knowledge were used to deduce what, if any, moorland restoration is needed on each fell, in order to ensure the ongoing nature conservation, carbon storage, water purification, recreation, upland farming and shooting value of the fells.